 Paul continues to describe the pattern of behavior that should be exhibited in a believer who has "put on the new man".
 This behavior reflects the renewal of the Holy Spirit which progresses in a believer's life by grace through faith.
-In our passage for study Paul deals with mutual submission in marriage.
+In our passage for study Paul deals with mutual subordination in marriage.

 v21.
 This verse properly belongs to the preceding passage, but none-the-less establishes a principle that applies to Paul's teaching on relationships within the church.
-Paul encourages his readers to practise mutual submission.
+Paul encourages his readers to practice mutual subordination.
 We cannot be self-assertive, demanding our own way, insisting on our own rights, without reference to Christ's other-person-centered life.
 Christ "emptied himself", placing the needs of others before his own and this is the way we must travel, Phil.2:3-8.

 v22-24.
 First, Paul looks at the role of wives and encourages loving respect.
 The Biblical view is that wives should place themselves under the authority of their husbands in the same way as "the church submits to Christ" Our relationship with Jesus is one of great individual freedom and expression and is certainly not oppressive and destructive of personality.
-We must therefore be careful not to argue in favour of a pagan form of male dominance as though it were from the Lord.
+We must therefore be careful not to argue in favor of a pagan form of male dominance as though it were from the Lord.
 This is a submission to loving care and not a submission to male dominance.
 Paul encourages a submission to a Christ-like self-giving.
 Christ gave himself in love for the welfare of his body the church and it is this form of headship that a husband should exercise over his wife.
 The wife, therefore, submits to the loving care of her husband rather than to male dominance.
 This structure is especially important for children who learn of the fatherhood of God imaged in their own family unit.

 v25-27.
 Paul now turns to the role of husbands and encourages loving service.
 It's always interesting how we males continually talk about our responsibility to rule our homes.
 At times we feel very put down when we fail to do this well, particularly if our wives tend to do it better than we do.
 We need to be reminded that the scriptures direct us to "love" our wives.
 That's the job we need to be concerned about.
 Love, in the terms of self-sacrificial care for the well-being of our marriage partner.
 Many of us would do well to view our role in these terms rather than promoting a headship role.